 AWS Transit Gateway Route Limit Test Validation¶

-In the following setup, we launch a Cisco CSR 1000v as Customer Gateway and use it to attach a VPN connection to the TGW.
-TGW and CSR also run BGP between them.
+In the following setup, we launch a Cisco CSR 1000v as the Customer Gateway and use it to attach a VPN connection to the TGW.
+The TGW and the CSR also run BGP between themselves.
 The detailed steps are here.

 ip-10-10-0-106#show ip bgp neighbors 169.254.11.233 | include BGP state BGP state = Established

 Turn on BGP debug on CSR and then configure CSR to advertise 101 routes to TGW through BGP.
 CSR shows the following BGP debug messages:

 *Dec 18 00:29:28.213: %BGP-3-NOTIFICATION: received from neighbor 169.254.11.233 6/1 (Maximum Number of Prefixes Reached) 7 bytes 00010100 000064 *Dec 18 00:29:28.213: BGP: ses global 169.254.11.233 (0x7F36A1AF6C60:1) Receive NOTIFICATION 6/1 (Maximum Number of Prefixes Reached) 7 bytes 00010100 000064 *Dec 18 00:29:28.213: %BGP-5-NBR_RESET: Neighbor 169.254.11.233 reset (BGP Notification received) *Dec 18 00:29:28.213: BGP: ses global 169.254.11.233 (0x7F36A1AF6C60:1) Reset (BGP Notification received). *Dec 18 00:29:28.213: BGP: 169.254.11.233 went from Established to Closing

 The above messages show that when the TGW exceeds its route limit (100), it sends a BGP reset message to CSR.

 The BGP connection becomes idle after these messages.